 Section 3.
 Other Councils, Committees, and Task Forces.
-The Faculty Senate shall have such other councils, committees, and task forces as it may establish from time to time.
+The Faculty Senate or FSLT shall create other councils, committees, and task forces as needed.
 The members of all councils, committees, and task forces shall hold office for one year from the time of their appointment, unless otherwise specified.
 Members of these councils, committees, and task forces may include any faculty (unless membership is restricted to elected faculty members), as well as administration, students, and staff.

 Section 4.
 Council or Committee Vacancies.
-In the event of a vacancy in the faculty membership of any council or committee, the vacancy shall be filled by action of the Executive Council.
+In the event of a vacancy in the faculty membership of any council or committee, the vacancy shall be filled by action of the FSLT.

 Section 5.
 Council or Committee Reports.
-Each standing or special council or committee of the Faculty Senate shall submit a written report to the Faculty Senate at least once during the academic year.
+Each committee of the Faculty Senate shall submit a written report to the Faculty Senate at least once during the academic year.
 Additionally, a written report must be submitted at the end of the academic year to the Faculty Senate President that summarizes the accomplishments of the council or committee and notes issues that are still under consideration.